JuddKarloCarreon/PHP-E-Commerce-Capstone/README.md

     - Linked categories to the product_types table
     - Linked the products table to the admin products dashboard
     - Created and tested the validation for the add product form, including the upload of multiple images, and deletion of uploaded images if errors are detected.
+Day 4: 7h42m
+  - Use of JS to show preview of images to upload, and selection of main image.
+(55m)
+  - Made client side validation for images to upload.
+(1h30m)
+  - Finished add product.
+(2h25m)
+  - Fixed admin product view.
+(46m)
+  - Edit product 90% complete (2h6m)

 ## ERD:

 *Note: user_billings, user_shippings, and user_cards are encrypted, as well as the password field in the users table*